 - History of consumption of food product/food ingredient, (attach supporting documents)

-(a) Geographical area of use (with established history of safe use in at least two countries, with well-established regulatory status)
+(a) The geographical area of use (with an established history of safe use in at least two countries, with well-established regulatory status)

 (b) Quantity of consumption